How to Integrate AI Models or n8n Webhooks in a Django Project

 pip install transformers torch

-In integrations/views.py
+In integrations/views.py:

 from rest_framework.decorators import api_view